 This is one of the most commonly seen automatic gearboxes.
 Typically having between six to 10 gears, they produce smooth shifts through the gears and generate good acceleration.
 They are often fitted to larger luxury cars due to their power; however, they aren’t the most fuel-efficient choice.

 Continuously variable transmission automatic gearbox

 Most vehicles use cogs for gears, but continuously variable transmissions, or CVTs, use a series of cones and belts.
 The belts slide up and down the cones, depending on the speed the vehicle is travelling, and are not limited to precise gears.
 CVTs produce a smooth, quiet drive by constantly keeping the engine running at peak efficiency.

 Both automatic and manual cars have their benefits and disadvantages.

 Whether you prefer to take your test in an automatic or manual car is a matter of personal choice - but what you can’t stay on the fence about is making sure you’re insured.
-Whether you want hourly insurance or rolling monthly cover, you can get a quick quote in minutes.
+You can get a quick quote with Cuvva in minutes.